ystia/yorc/rest/http_api.md

 ### Get the deployment information about a given node instance <a name="instance-info"></a>

-Retrieve the node instance status and the list (as Atom links) of the attributes for this instance.
+Retrieve a node instance's status and the list (as Atom links) of the attributes for this instance.

 'Accept' header should be set to 'application/json'.